2006 - 2009

 PAIRED DIMENSIONS (FRAMED) 28.8 X 84 CM

 OVERALL DIMENSIONS VARIABLE

 Initiated during Hazewinkel’s 2006 Australia Council for the Arts Studio Residency in Rome, Domus Sub / Merge represents the artist’s first practical engagement with photographic archives and the introduction of history, specifically minor histories, as one the prominent themes in his practice.

-Initially overwhelmed by the energetic material intensity of the city, Hazewinkel began his residency by turning his back on the stacked stones and monuments of the city.
-He began by taking long walks along the riverbank and it was his experiences along the sometimes paved, sometimes reeded banks that revealed to him a different aspect of the Eternal City’s pulse – it’s minor histories.
+Eight archive sourced images of the swollen Tiber river and the flooded monuments of Rome are paired with contemporary images of ephemeral architectures created by those that live along the river’s banks.
+Initially overwhelmed by the material intensity of the city, Hazewinkel began his Residency by turning his back on the buildings and monuments of the Rome.
+He began taking long walks along the sometimes paved, sometimes muddy, sometimes reeded riverbanks.
+It was these experiences that revealed to him a different pulse of the Eternal City – its minor histories.